PayPal exchange rate and how to save on it

 PayPal’s current exchange rates

-As of 21st June, these are PayPal’s current exchange rates if you’re converting from GBP (British Pounds) to another currency.
+As of 14th August 2023, these are PayPal’s current exchange rates if you’re converting from GBP (British Pounds) to another currency.

 Note, exchange rates change on a very regular basis, so use the figures below as very rough guides only.